spryker/spryker-shop-core/Bundles/ShopUi/src/SprykerShop/Yves/ShopUi/Theme/default/components/atoms/label/README.md

 # label (atom)

-Create a simple caption to provide a description for a form element.
+Creates a simple caption to describe a form element.